 Johannesburg’s original “Chinatown” was established just below Commissioner Street in the city centre.
 There, the Chinese community could find culinary ingredients and familiar food and products.
 More adventurous locals also visited the area to experience the exotic cuisine.
 As Johannesburg’s central business district shut down due to urban decay and crime, the Chinese community relocated to the eastern Johannesburg suburb of Cyrildene, next to Observatory.

-If it’s an authentic outing with a Chinese theme that you are looking for, head down to Derrick Avenue in Cyrildene.
-The street is lined with restaurants, supermarkets, electronics stores and massage parlours, and it is a good idea to get some recommendations in advance, as the choice may be somewhat overwhelming.
+There's no shortage of interesting things to do in Gauteng, just in Cyrildene alone.
+To enjoy an authentic Chinese outing, head down to Derrick Avenue in Cyrildene where the street is lined with restaurants, supermarkets, electronics stores and massage parlours.
+It's a good idea to get some recommendations in advance, as the choice may be somewhat overwhelming.
 Knowing where you are headed in this street is helpful, as most of the signage is in Mandarin and some of the storekeepers still only speak their mother tongue.